Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Discussion

-\begin{itemize} \tightlist \item Providing a \textbf{single page application} where computation runs client-side so that navigation between elements does not generate network requests that may reveal intentions or activity, a privacy-preserving practice paired with also avoiding use of technologies like ``beacons'' which would reveal the questions being explored or results being considered by a user (MDN, 2023a). \item Though not intentionally requesting information about users, adopting \textbf{HTTPS} to avoid malicious manipulation or traffic interception (Basques, 2015). \item Disabling or curtailing certain web provider defaults for \textbf{logging} analysis, in particular strictly limiting use of IP addresses to only what is required for basic operation including traffic routing, security, abuse prevention, and reliability (Bruno, 2022). \item Providing an \textbf{offline version} also allows users to leverage the application with intentionally disabled network connectivity which may further help avoid generating web traffic. \end{itemize}
+We provide a single page application where computation runs client-side so that navigation between elements does not generate network requests that may reveal intentions or activity, a privacy-preserving practice paired with also avoiding use of technologies like ``beacons'' which would reveal the questions being explored or results being considered by a user {[}44{]}.

-Future work in the policy space should also consider the privacy aspects of not just research methods but implementation.